 Beyond the potential money saving benefit Disney Vacation Club offers, there are other member perks at Walt Disney World.
 DVC calls these its “Membership Extras,” which are usually discounts or special events.
 When looking at Disney’s site, it’s difficult to tell which of these benefits are truly…beneficial, and which are thinly-veiled marketing.
 In this post, we’ll share the 10 best Membership Extras offered by Disney Vacation Club, and how they might save you even more money, or otherwise benefit your value.

 First up, we should offer a caveat.
-If you’re thinking of becoming a Disney Vacation Club member, there is a new-ish restriction that took effect last spring.
-Now, Members who do not purchase their ownership interest directly from Disney will not have access to Membership Extras.
+Thanks to a rule change within the last couple of years, Members who do not purchase their ownership interest directly from Disney will not have access to Membership Extras.
 While existing owners (us included) were upset about this change, Disney spins it as a way for Members who purchase directly to “receive a premium advantage – in addition to all the magic that Disney has to offer.”

 With that in mind, let’s take a look at the best Disney Vacation Club Membership Extras, so you can better understand whether buying into ‘da club’ is right for you!